Amethi: Institutions, industries and organisations

+Society for Animal Health Agriculture Science and Humanity is a national non-profit organisation located in Munshiganj, Amethi.

-Amethi has the Avionics Division of Hindustan Aeronautics Limited, the organization responsible for manufacture of Aircraft for Indian Airforce.
-One Ordnance Factory has been established in 2009 by Congress Government to manufacture small arms and weapons.
+Amethi has the Avionics Division of Hindustan Aeronautics Limited, the organisation responsible for the manufacture of Aircraft for the Indian Airforce.
+One Ordnance Factory was established in 2009 by the Congress Government to manufacture small arms and weapons.

-A joint venture between Kalashnikov Concern and the Ordnance Factory Board to establish a rifle factory in Amethi is being negotiated between India and Russia, and is planned to be launched by October 2020.
+A joint venture between India and Russia through Kalashnikov Concern and the Ordnance Factory Board has established a rifle factory in Amethi, and in 2023 Indian Army started using rifles made at this facility.

 Villages

 Amethi CD block has the following 86 villages: